allwefantasy/BYZER-RETRIEVAL/README.md

 1. [+] Python API
 2. [-] Byzer-SQL API
 3. [-] Rest API (based on Ray serve)
-4. [-] Restore Cluster (The users may create many clusters,and may want to shut down for the resource saving and restore it later)
+4. [-] Cluster Restore( only works the storage is shared file system.
+The scenario is that the cluster is down and we need to restore the cluster from the storage.)
+5. [-] Resource Management (e.g. CPU, Memory, GPU)